KDAB/codebrowser/README.md

 By running the codebrowser_indexgenerator with the output directory as an argument

-Step 4: Copy the data/ directory one level above the generated html
+Step 4: Copy the static data/ directory one level above the generated html
 ---------------------------------------------------------------------------

 Step 5: Open it in a browser or upload it to your webserver